lizmat/Updown/README.md

 Updown::Check
 -------------

-An object containing the configuration of the monitoring that `Updown` does for a given website.
+An object containing the configuration of the monitoring that the `Updown.io` network does for a given website.

 ### disabled_locations